wayne-kirk-schmidt/sumologic-spelunker/readme.md

     5. Clone this repository.
 This will create a new folder

     6. Change into the folder.
-Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that sumotoolbox uses):
+Type the following to install all the package dependencies (this may take a while as this will download all of the libraries used):

         pipenv install